THE FOODIE BUCKET LIST

 Different foods - their availability and preparation, as well as our dietary habits - vary so significantly, both between and within countries, that getting immersed in the local food scene is an educational experience in itself!

-Just for fun - here are some favourite food adventures and famed dishes, because my foodie hat really is my favourite to wear.
+Just for fun - here’s a collection of mini essays on food adventures and famed global dishes, because my foodie hat really is my favourite to wear.